The principle of operation of the Common Rail System 2

 - - additional injection after the main one - to reduce exhaust smoke (1-5%).

-The fuel injection balance for the specified injections is determined by the engine operating mode.
+The balance of injected fuel for the indicated injections is determined by the engine operating mode.

-Solenoid valves allow you to regulate the pressure of the fuel entering the over-plunger space of the fuel pump.
+Electro valves allow you to regulate the pressure of fuel entering the space above the plunger of the fuel pump.

-In the rail fittings at the inlet to the high-pressure pipelines, there are hydraulic fuel flow limiters (one for each cylinder), which shut off the fuel supply to the injectors when the specified injection duration is exceeded (for example, when the injector is clogged).
+In the ramp fittings at the entrance to the high-pressure pipelines there are hydraulic fuel flow limiters (one for each cylinder), which shut off the fuel supply to the injectors when the specified injection duration is exceeded (for example, when the injector is clogged).

 Sensors located on the engine transmit information to the electronic control unit about the operation of the systems.

-This information comes from the following sensors (see Figure 2):
+This information comes from heating sensors (see Fig. 3):

 - - rail pressure sensor (1);